End of Summer Sale

 Easy Steps to Bring Spray Sunscreen on a Plane

-Bringing spray sunscreen on a plane doesn’t have to be complicated.
-By following TSA guidelines, packing smartly, and choosing travel-friendly formats like COOLA's convenient sunscreen sprays, you can ensure your sun protection routine stays intact wherever you go.
+By following TSA guidelines, packing smartly, and choosing travel-friendly formats like COOLA's conveniently sized sunscreen sprays, you can ensure your sun protection routine stays intact wherever you go.
 Stay sun-safe and enjoy your travels!

 Sources: